 ...I also met Alfonce, a farmer in the Kakamega forest who plans to use his Honey Care bee hives, financed by Kiva lenders, to generate income and also as a tree conservation tool.
 The manmade bee hives require trees to regulate their temperature.
 While I saw a one dimentional product, Alfonce saw an innovative dual purpose.
 He sees the bee hive business as an incentive for his community to stop deforestation and instead generate income by hosting bee hives to sell honey!

-The gravest assumption to avoid...
+assumption to avoid...

 "Borrowers don't seem to take risks and appear to invest in products that won't produce enough meaningful income."